How To Create A Brand Guidelines Manual

 Why Should Brands Use Brand Guidelines?

 Brand guidelines are designed to help a business grow and thrive.
-They help businesses focus on their own goals and objectives instead of on the brand and better manage and control brand perception.
+They help companies focus on their goals and objectives instead of on the brand and better manage and control brand perception.

 This helps a brand maintain its credibility, establish its identity, and create a sense of trust.
-It also helps to ensure that the brand doesn't step outside of what it stands for.
+It also helps to ensure that the brand doesn't exceed what it stands for.

 How Are Brand Guidelines Different From Company Policies?

 Companies with a well-established HR department or human resources team are likelier to have a formal and written employee policy.
-Companies that don't have an HR team or department or an employee policy are likelier to have an informal, unwritten policy.
+Companies that don't have an HR team or department or an employee policy are more likely to have an informal, unwritten policy.

 How Do Brands Use Brand Guidelines?